-Ug, mornings!
+(HappierDaily.com) – Ugg, mornings!
 Are you tired of dragging yourself out of the bed and into the day?
 Fueled only by caffeine, many people just like you start out in a slump and struggle all day long as a result.
 But, there is another way to own the day besides the java jolt.
 The right morning routine can improve your mood, increase your happiness and start your day off in a very positive way.
 A good morning routine is not too difficult to adopt with a few small changes.
 So, what does a good morning routine look like?

 The snooze button can make people even more tired and frustrated.
 So, stop reaching out from under the covers and smacking the clock with wild abandon and take those extra five minutes to wake up rather than sleeping in another 5 useless minutes.
 A helpful tip is to place your alarm across the room, so you have to get up to turn it off.

 We are lighter in the morning because we dehydrate all night.
 Just taking a quick gulp of water when you get up can decrease headaches and make you feel refreshed.
 Extra points if you squeeze half a lemon to alkalize your water.
 You might be surprised how this one little change makes such a difference!

 If you create a morning ritual that is soothing or inspirational — something all about you — to start the day, you can rejuvenate your soul and soothe and clear your mind.
 We know it’s tough when you’re pressed for time, so bonus points for this one too.